N1GO648/personal-site/public/mastering-responsive-css/index.md

 ---
-title: 'Responsive CSS for Beginners: A Guide to Adaptive Web Design()'
+title: 'Responsive CSS for Beginners: A Guide to Adaptive Web Design'
 date: '2023-09-13'
 spoiler: "Explore the principles of responsive web design and learn to implement CSS techniques for adaptable and user-friendly websites"
 ---